 Legally Speaking: It Depends

-Generally, oklahoma laws not only terminates the legal partnership between two spouses, but can also require that the property previously shared by the couple be divided.
+Generally, Colorado law not only terminates the legal partnership between two spouses, but can also require that the property previously shared by the couple be divided.
 One spouse’s property owned before marriage, as well as gifts and inheritances received during the marriage, remain that spouse’s separate property in the event of a divorce.